Kursk submarine disaster: Escape hatch unused

 Analysis of the wreck could not determine whether the escape hatch was workable from the inside.
 Analysts theorise that the men may have rejected risking the escape hatch even if it were operable, and would have preferred to wait for a submarine rescue ship to attach itself to the hatch.
 The sub was relatively close to shore and in the middle of a large naval exercise.
-The sailors had every reason to believe that rescue would arrive quickly.
+The sailors had every reason to believe rescuers would arrive quickly.
 Using the escape trunk was risky.
-The sailors were in a compartment that was initially at surface atmosphere pressure, so they did not risk decompression sickness (the bends) if they used the rescue hoods to ascend to the surface, but the Arctic water was extremely cold and they could not survive long in the water.
-Also, water was slowly seeping into the ninth compartment, increasing the internal pressure and thus the risk of decompression sickness and death when they ascended to the surface.
-In addition, some of the men likely were seriously injured and escape would have been very difficult for them.
+The sailors were in a compartment that was initially at surface atmosphere pressure, so they did not risk decompression sickness (the bends) if they used the rescue hoods to ascend to the surface, but would not have survived long in the extremely cold Arctic water.
+Water was slowly seeping into the ninth compartment, increasing the internal pressure and thus the risk of decompression sickness and death when they ascended to the surface.
+In addition, some were likely seriously injured, making escape difficult.

-When the nuclear reactors automatically shut down, the air-purification system would have shut down, emergency power would be limited, and the crew would soon have been in complete darkness and experiencing falling temperatures.
+When the nuclear reactors automatically shut down, the air purification system would have shut down, emergency power would be limited, and the crew would soon experience falling temperatures and complete darkness.

 Death of survivors

 Considerable debate arose over how long the sailors in the ninth compartment had survived.
 Russian military officers initially gave conflicting accounts, that survivors could have lived up to a week within the sub, but those who died would have been killed very quickly.
 The Dutch recovery team reported that they thought the men in the least-affected ninth compartment might have survived for two to three hours, but the level of carbon dioxide in the compartment exceeded that which people can produce in a closed space.
 Divers found ash and dust inside the compartment when they first opened that hatch, evidence of a fire, but this fire was separate from that caused by the exploding torpedo.

 Captain-Lieutenant Kolesnikov, evidently the senior officer in the compartment, wrote a final note at 15:15 in the dark, giving evidence that he was alive at least four hours after the explosion.
 Vice Admiral Vladislav Ilyin, first deputy chief of the Russian Navy's staff and head of the Kursk Naval Incident Cell, concluded that the survivors had lived up to three days.
-However, other notes recovered in the ninth compartment were written no later than 6 hours and 17 minutes after the boat sank.
+However, other notes recovered in the ninth compartment were written no later than 6 hours and 17 minutes after the sinking.

 In any event, the Russian rescue teams were poorly equipped and badly organised, while foreign teams and equipment were far away and not given permission to assist.
-It is unlikely that any rescue by either Russian or foreign specialists could have arrived and reached the sub in time to rescue any survivors.
+It is unlikely Russian or foreign specialists could have arrived and reached the sub in time to rescue any survivors.